mattermost/mattermost-plugin-msteams/docs/plugin_setup.md

     - **Client Secret**: Enter the client secret of your registered OAuth app in Azure portal.
     - **At Rest Encryption Key**: Regenerate a new encryption secret.
 This encryption secret will be used to encrypt and decrypt the OAuth token.
     - **Webhook secret**: Regenerate a new webhook secret.
-    - **Certificate Public**: This configuration is for setting the public part of the certificate for enabling certificate-based subscriptions.
+    - **Certificate Public**: This configuration is for setting the public certificate for enabling certificate-based subscriptions on MS Graph.
     -**Certificate Key**: This configuration is for setting the private key of the certificate for enabling certificate-based subscriptions. **Note**: For enabling certificate-based subscriptions, enter both the public part and private key of the certificate.
     - **Use the evalution API pay model**: Enable this only for testing purposes.
 You need the pay model to be able to support enough message notifications to work in a real world scenario.
     - **Enforce connected accounts**: Enabling this will enforce all the users to connect their Mattermost accounts to their MS Teams accounts.